cbliou/dcss-trainer/README.md

 + Godmode: Sets all incoming damage to your player to 0.
 Includes magic/poison damage.
 + Infinite mana: Does not use mana when casting spells.
 + No Hunger: Your hunger does not decrease.
++ 0.1 AUT movement: Be able to move around at 0.1 AUT's.
+Doesn't apply in combat.
 + Set Mutation: You can set any mutation you want (including old version ones).
+    - **Warning**: Don't remove mutations that your species come with, otherwise the game will crash.

-#### Monster
+#### Monster / Ally

-+ One HP: Sets all monster HP to one.
+All monster hacks will automatically ignore your allies (one hp, freeze, and disable movement).
++ Instakill: all attacks will instantly kill any monster.
+Works for ranged/magic/physical.
-+ Monster freeze: Freeze all monsters in place; they will not attack you.
++ Freeze: Freeze all monsters in place; they will not attack you.
 + Disable movement: Disables monster movement.
-However, they will still attack.
+However, they can still attack.
 Enemies will physical attacks only will attack themselves.
 Enemies with ranged and magic attacks can attack you/summon monsters/etc.
-+ Instakill: all attacks will instantly kill any monster.
-Works for ranged/magic/physical.
+    - Note: You should probably use freeze instead if you have allies.
+Your allies will end up killing themselves (might add an ally ignore later)
++ One HP: Sets all monster HP to one.
++ Ally Max Speed: Set your allies' speed to 99.
++ Convert All to Ally: Every enemy on the level will become your ally, including uniques.

 #### Misc
++ Auto-Magic Map: will magic map your level after one tick has passed after you enter a new level.
 + Auto-identify items: Items in your inventory and environment will be automatically identified.
 Currently does not include shop items.
-+ Maximum items: Sets all useable items to 256.
++ Maximum items: Sets all useable items to 35212 (close to the max).
-+ Auto-Magic Map: will magic map your level one second after you enter a new level.
-Will miss levels that take more than one second to generate.
++ Maximum wand charges: Sets all wand uses to 35212.

-### Custom stats
+### Stats

 All missing/invalid values are set to your current values.